-For some reason, some people just don’t want to put their picture in their profile.
+Some people just don’t want to put their picture in their profile.
 Social networking is about developing relationships and people want to see a real person and get to know them.
 If you are trying to develop a relationship that results in brand loyalty for your business, use a good picture that shows your real personality.

 Don’t put on a business suit if you’re style is business casual and your typical client relates better to a more laid back style.
-Remember your brand should be the real you, not something made up because you think that’s what people want to see.
+Remember your brand should be the real you.
+Keep it real.
+And use something that isn’t really you because you think that’s what people want to see.

 The name or identifier you use should be the same one for all of your social networking websites.
 If you want to build a professional brand reputation, don’t create something cute.
 Keep it relative to you and your business.

 Since LinkedIn is the more business-oriented social network, they provide ample space to fully describe who you are and what you do.
-Setting one social network as the hub for your personal and professional information prevents you from writing something different for each network you join.
+Use one social network as the hub for your personal and professional information.
+This prevents you from writing something different for each network you join.

 When you are participating in social media, you are establishing your reputation whether you know it or not.
 Make it a conscious effort and nurture the personal brand that is truly you.